elliehl/island-travel-website/README.md

 # visit-national-trust-website
 This is my landing page project that showcases my knowledge of HTML, CSS and Flexbox.
-I am creating an information page to show some of the National Trust parks in the North West of England.
+I am creating an introduction page for a travel blog, with my first recommendations being some of the National Trust parks in the North West of England.